ddragoti/SitePoint-Mobile-Channel/MicheleTameni/HelloSailfish.md

 }
 ```

-Covers in Sailfish is the visual representations of background application, and they are displayed on the running applications screen ( think about the Android task switcher).
+Covers in Sailfish is the visual representations of background application and they are displayed on the running applications screen ( think about the Android task switcher).